 But, if you’d rather search for your own PPC ads to see how they look — here’s how to do it: use the Ad Preview Tool from Google!

-This tool will have you to set your location, language, and device, then you will be able to perform searches to see what ads are showing.
-The great thing about the Ad Preview Tool is that it is a search simulator, so it is not actually serving any ads but instead showing (in real time) what ads would show in a real search.
+This tool will ask you to add basic search information and then you will be able to perform searches to see which ads are showing and what they look like.
+The great thing about the Ad Preview Tool is that it is a search simulator, so it is not actually serving any ads but instead showing (in real time) which ads would show in a real search scenario.